 The well-known campus personality Gisela Gründl is retiring and leaving the University of Bremen after 27 years of service.
 Her name is inextricably linked to the Children's University, numerous advanced training courses for teachers, and successful educational formats for high-school students at the interface between the University and society.

 Professor Thomas Hoffmeister, Vice President Academics, spoke in his laudation of the “more than 200 events” that she had coordinated at the University.
 He praised Gisela Gründl for her excellent work.
 Through her “precise planning and perfect organization, you could always be sure that everything ran smoothly”.
 The Vice President pointed out the importance of transfer.
 “Today we call this the ‘third mission’: Cooperation with the city and society,” said Hoffmeister.
 In this context, “Gisela Gründl has worked for many years at the University and built up a system of reliable networks.”
-This will now be taken over by her successor, Jennifer Uhlig-Herrmann; but it is a difficult act to follow.

 The event in the Haus der Wissenschaft started with a drum roll.
 A gift from the Bremen Teachers' Academy, as the renowned mathematics teacher Klaus Lies underlined.
 “Gisela Gründl was the soul of her first major project in Bremen,” he said, speaking of a training event that took place 23 times.
 She linked the annual event, which attracted teachers from all over Germany, with wonderful cultural events.
 Among the contributing partners were the Bremer Shakespeare Company and Deutsche Kammerphilharmonie Bremen.
 The two timpanists Stefan Rapp and Marcus Linke gave several rhythmic performances, adding almost a concert atmosphere to the farewell celebration.